tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 - Remove Service - Remove a provisioned service from a MSISDN
 - List service by customer - List the provisioned services for a given MSISDN

+Provisioning Related User Configurations can also be done through rest service calls.
+Configuration for provisioning API has three operations.

+- Add new services for user
+- Enable user defined services for given MSISDN
+- Retrieve user defined services

 ###1.2 System Requirements

 - Java SE Development Kit 1.8